fsjavier/fsjavier/README.md

 - 🎖️ Holding a Diploma in Full Stack Software Development focused on Advanced Frontend
 - 📚 Proficient in React, JavaScript, Python, and Django
-- 🌱 Currently learning TypeScript and Cypress
+- 🌱 Currently anhancing my skills in TypeScript and Next.js